ieee-cis/IEEE-CIS-Open-Access-Book-Volume-1/README.md

 # Instructions for Adding Your Chapter

+Each chapter is within a folder, where Part 2 contains the search-based optimisation chapters and Part 3 contains the learning systems chapters.

+Please make alterations only the folder corresponding to your chapter, except for (1) below.

+1. When adding packages, add them to the file main.tex.

-1. The header of the chapter should have:
+2. The header of the chapter should have as in the current template:

 \title{Title}
 \label{chp:label} % don't change the label currently inserted in your chapter .tex